 IAHTI also assists colleges and state law enforcement agencies with designing human trafficking investigation curriculum.
 And, at several universities in the U.S., Students Against Slavery chapters operate as student organizations under IAHTI.

-IAHTI has offices in Clearwater, Florida, and Knoxville, Tennessee.
+IAHTI has offices in St. Petersburg, Florida, and Knoxville, Tennessee.